Introduction

 Any residents found to have painted a residential area without permission will be subject to costs for repair and possible disciplinary action.

-Pets
+• Pets

 All animals, including those used as lab specimens, are strictly prohibited inside or outside residential facilities, except as allowed under the Service Animal Policy.
 Visitors may not bring pets inside the residential facilities.
 Fish are permitted; however, tank size may not exceed 10 gallons.
+If an unauthorized pet is found in a residence hall, the student(s) will be charged a fine of $50 plus $10 per day until the pet is removed.

-Porches, Lawn, and Yard Space
+• Porches, Lawn, and Yard Space

-Quiet Hours
+• Quiet Hours

 Quiet hours are established to ensure the rights of students to study and sleep in the residence halls.
 Quiet hours are defined as those hours when noise, including music, must be contained within the room or suite with the door closed.
-Quiet hours are 10:00 PM - 8:00 AM.
-Sunday through Thursday and 1:00 AM - 10:00 AM.
-Friday and Saturday.
+Quiet hours are 10:00 PM - 8:00 AM, Sunday through Thursday and 1:00 AM - 10:00 AM, Friday and Saturday.
 Residents may collectively agree to extend or adjust the hours on their floor or building, but may not reduce the hours.
 Even though quiet hours begin in the late evening, courtesy is always expected by all students to maintain a living environment conducive to academic success.

-Room Assignments & Room Changes
+• Room Assignments & Room Changes

 The fine for an unauthorized room change is $100 and the student may be required to return to their assigned room and may be subject to disciplinary action.

-Roommate Intimidation and/or Discouragement
+• Roommate Intimidation and/or Discouragement

 Residents may not intimidate or discourage potential or newly assigned occupants from living in a residence hall space.
 The intentional discouraging of a potential roommate through any means is a violation of our student conduct code and will not be tolerated.

-Room Check-Out
+• Room Check-Out

-Students are responsible for checking out of their rooms when they leave campus for a term away, summer break, academic dismissal, leave of absence, room change, etc. Students need to be checked out of their rooms by a Residential Life staff member, or complete an “Express Checkout” form at the Office of Residential Life.
+Students are responsible for checking out of their rooms when they leave campus for a term away, summer break, academic dismissal, leave of absence, room change, etc. Students need to be checked out of their rooms by a Residential Education staff member, or complete an “Express Checkout” form at the Office of Residential Education.
 Failure to check out via one of these two methods will result in a $50 charge for improper checkout.
 A student who uses the express check-out method waives their right to appeal any room damages.
 Rooms must be left clean with all the furniture intact, and the room key returned.
-The Residential Life staff will inspect rooms and assess appropriate charges and fines based on the comparison of the check-in and check-out Room Condition Report.
+The Residential Education staff will inspect rooms and assess appropriate charges and fines based on the comparison of the check-in and check-out Room Condition Report.

 Residents must vacate their room and check out properly within 24 hours after their last final exam or withdrawing from the College.

-Room Searches
+• Room Searches

-The College reserves the right to inspect and/or search rooms for the purpose of furthering the educational mission of Union College or for safety, health, security and maintenance purposes.
 In all cases where the health, safety, or welfare of a person may be in danger or in cases where College property is in jeopardy, a College official may enter a suite or room immediately and without notice to, or consent from, the student.
-A room search can be conducted by a College Official at any time regardless of whether or not the student is present.

-Roof Access
+• Roof Access

 The roofs of all residence halls, theme houses, apartments, and Greek houses are unprotected areas and are not designed for recreational use.
 Students must not climb onto a roof or congregate on any roof for any purpose.